How to legally fire an employee in Israel?

 What are the legal requirements for terminating an employment contract in Israel?

 How to fire an employee in Israel?
 The labor laws in Israel are particularly strict.
 An employer cannot legally dismiss a worker without prior notice and due compensation (except for certain cases which allow the denial of compensation).
-The Israeli law firm of Cohen, Decker, Pex, Brosh, has extensive experience in Israeli labor law.
+Our Israeli law firm has extensive experience in Israeli labor law.
 In this article, attorney Joshua Pex will explain the rights of an employee who is about to be fired, such as: the right to a hearing; letter of termination; prior written notice; severance pay and vacation pay remuneration.